mui/material-ui/docs/data/material/getting-started/example-projects/example-projects.md

 - [ScaffoldHub](https://scaffoldhub.io/?partner=1):

   - Build your complete application with this online tool
-  - Choose your framework and library (React & MUI!)
+  - Choose your framework and library (React with Material UI)
   - Choose your database (SQL, MongoDB or Firestore)
   - Model your database and application with the intuitive GUI
   - Generate your application, including a complete scaffolded backend